phaubertin/jinue/doc/layout.md

-Once it is loaded in memory by the boot loader and all the setup, startup and initialization code has run, the layout in memory is as shown below. boot_info is a data structure located at the beginning of the 32-bit setup code.
+Once it is loaded in memory by the boot loader and all the setup, startup and initialization code has run, the layout in memory is as shown below. boot_info is a data structure allocated on the boot heap by the 32-bit setup code.

 ```
   +---------------------------------------+ kernel_vm_top = kernel_region_top + VGA_TEXT_VID_SIZE